jonnonz1/nz-statute-book/acts/public/2024/local-government-water-services-preliminary-arrangements-act-2024.md

 ## Schedule 1 — Transitional, savings, and related provisions

 ### Part 1 — Provisions relating to this Act as enacted

+### Part 2 — Provision relating to Local Government (Water Services) (Repeals and Amendments) Act 2025

+### 1 Transitional provision relating to expenses of Crown monitor
+The amendment made to section 89(1)﻿(a) by section 58 of the Local Government (Water Services) (Repeals and Amendments) Act 2025 applies to all expenses described in that section that the Crown monitor incurs from 3 September 2024.

 ## Schedule 2 — Consequential amendments